 Although we have chosen to compare PayPal Pro to Stripe’s base-line package to make it a fairer comparison and there is a free version of PayPal, it is impressive that Stripe offers its like-for-like service free of charge.

-Stripe seems more cost effective across the board.
-It is worth noting that both payment processers offer volume related pricing, where the more transactions you process, the cheaper the cost per transaction is.
+Stripe seems more cost-effective across the board.
+It is worth noting that both payment processors offer volume-related pricing, where the more transactions you process, the cheaper the cost per transaction is.
 However, that does mean that for small businesses with a lesser monthly turn-over, PayPal would be even more costly to use.

-The bottom line: If money is the biggest deciding factor in which payment processer you choose, Stripe is absolutely the one for you.
+The bottom line: If money is the biggest deciding factor in which payment processor you choose, Stripe is absolutely the one for you.

 Which offers the best customer service and technical support?